 The lever under the driver's seat on the left side allows the seat to slide fore and aft.

-Avoid serious or fatal injury due to movement of seat.
-Be sure seat is locked in position (fore and aft) before operating the boat.
+A seat or seats which are not locked in position can cause death or serious injury.
+Lock the seat(s) in position (fore and aft) before operating the boat.

 Rearview Mirror Adjustment